-If TwoButtonMouse=1, then OnScreen will ignore the middle button, regardless of the MouseButtons settings below, and OnScreen Setup will not allow the user to change the middle button setting.
-If TwoButtonMouse=0 OnScreen & OnScreen Setup will assume there is a 3 button Mouse, and that the proper drivers are installed for use within Windows.
+If TwoButtonMouse=1, then OnScreen with CrossScanner will ignore the middle button, regardless of the MouseButtons settings below, and OnScreen with CrossScanner Setup will not allow the user to change the middle button setting.
+If TwoButtonMouse=0 OnScreen with CrossScanner & OnScreen with CrossScanner Setup will assume there is a 3 button Mouse, and that the proper drivers are installed for use within Windows.

-IMPORTANT: OnScreen will not work with the middle button if the proper drivers are not installed.
+IMPORTANT: OnScreen with CrossScanner will not work with the middle button if the proper drivers are not installed.
 The default IBM PS/2, Microsoft drivers do not support the middle button, and even some drivers of 3 button mice do not support the middle button within Windows.
 Check with your mouse manufacturer to obtain the proper drivers if you have a 3 button mouse and Windows does not recognize the middle button.

-Keyboard=1
+Kevboard=1

-This is the Keyboard description file OnScreen uses to define the 101 Key panel layout.
+This is the Keyboard description file OnScreen with CrossScanner uses to define the 101 Key panel layout.
 The 104 layouts start in the 100+ range, so adding 100 to the 2-digit listing refers to the 104 key layouts, e.g. 101 is the US Standard 104 key layout.
-Over the 15 years & different Windows versions, our support team would be notified that a particular layout was not correct in a certain version of Windows.
+Over the 16 years & different Windows versions, our support team would be notified that a particular layout was not correct in a certain version of Windows.
 Since with any particular release, multiple versions of Windows are supported, and it was thought that a keyboard layout would remain consistent, changes to the layouts were deemed problematic - for example, if it was changed for Windows version X, this change would cause problems in older versions of Windows.
 So certain layouts are tagged "Old" to reflect that it might be required for an older version of Windows.
 The values 1-96, and 101-196, and any 200+ entries listed are valid, and are related as follows: